Canadian Anti-Doping Program

 The CCES recommends that athletes take the following actions to ensure they don’t commit an inadvertent anti-doping rule violation:

-- Know your rights and responsibilities as an athlete with regard to anti-doping.
+- Know your rights and responsibilities as an athlete.

-- Check all medications and products before taking them to ensure they do not contain ingredients that are banned.
+- Check all medications and products before taking them.

 - Verify your medical exemption requirements.